Natural Information Society

 David Keenan, The Wire

 The first live recording of the NIS, this is a performance of extraordinary power and vision, its relationship to the music of John Coltrane almost always magical.
 Occasionally there will be direct quotations (as with A Love Supreme’s principal motif appearing at the end of part two), but this is not some kind of successful imitation.
-Rather, it’s genetic fraternity, Parker and Abrams, Stein, Alvarez, and Avery crossing boundaries, arriving in that special otherness, that same Interzone once called “India.”
+Rather, it’s genetic fraternity, Parker and Abrams, Stein, Alvarado, and Avery crossing boundaries, arriving in that special otherness, that same Interzone once called “India.”

 Stuart Broomer, Point of Departure